 In conclusion, there seems to be an unavoidable trade-off between (different types of ) biodiversity conservation on agricultural land and food production.
 Therefore, conservation scenarios may have unwanted effects in regions other than the conservation area due to land use change elsewhere.
 More effective biodiversity conservation will depend on societal values and stakeholder input around land use.
 Targets are needed, and policy-makers should be aware of the process, values, frames, and narratives behind these targets.

-Define land use in the Dutch case-study yourself, and see how this affects food production and different targets of biodiversity conservation.
-(Available later this year)
+Define land use in the Dutch case-study yourself with our interactive Excel tool, and see how this affects food production and different targets of biodiversity conservation.

-- Nexus Times article: Balancing food production and biodiversity conservation
+- NEXUS TIMES: Balancing food production and biodiversity conservation

 - EAAP2018 Conference presentation: A systematic review of research on biodiversity in European livestock systems

 - EC 'Have Your Say': Feedback on Roadmap Ares(2019)7908307 'Safeguarding nature – EU 2030 biodiversity strategy'